-A brief overview of the early Clubs and courses in America has been added as well as an outline history of the Ryder Cup.
+A brief overview of the early clubs and courses in America and an update has been added as well as an outline history of the Ryder Cup.
 There are now about 35,000 golf courses in the world.
 From the handful of Scottish players, there are now tens of millions of golfers around the world.
-Hopefully this website can assist them in deciding which courses to play when they visit Scotland.
+Hopefully this website can assist them in deciding which historic courses to play when they visit Scotland.

 The Table of Contents page lists all pages on the website for cross reference, but the best way to find anything particular is use the site search facilities of Google.
 For example, you can find all mentions of "featherie" using